lucharo/flags-whatsapp/README.md

 This project implements a simple WhatsApp game using Twilio.
 The bot sends a flag emoji and waits for the user to guess the country.
 Answers are matched using fuzzy string matching.
 You can also ask for a short explanation of a flag using an LLM.
 A welcome message lets the user choose between guessing flags or capitals.

+The application uses a clean architecture with separation of concerns:

+- `twilio_api.py` handles all Twilio API interactions
+- `game.py` contains the core game logic
+- `app.py` provides the Flask web server and webhook endpoint

 ## Features

 - WhatsApp webhook using Twilio and Flask